-As an initiative of the ACT Road Safety Action Plan 2016-20, the ACT Government has launched a new twelve month trial which aims to promote road safety in residential areas through driver awareness of travelling speeds.
+As an initiative of the ACT Road Safety Action Plan 2016-20, the ACT Government, in 2018, launched a new trial which aims to promote road safety in residential areas through driver awareness of travelling speeds.

 A key component of this trial is the installation of portable speed detecting signs on a number of residential streets which have a known speeding problem and/or a high level of resident complaints.